Older Adult Beginner Guitar Lessons

 How to learn songs by ear

-How basic music theory will accelerate your learning
+Some basic music theory to accelerate your learning

 Five Benefits to Learning Guitar as an Older Adult